 In average it takes the municipalities 3-6 months to prepare the necessary social report about the applying families.
 After that, it takes up to another 3 months to deal with the application in the Regional Office for Children, Youth and Family Affairs.
 If the office comes to a negative conclusion, the decision may be appealed to The Directorate for Children, Youth and Family Affairs, Bufdir.

 Requirements to the applicants’ physical and social credits

-According to regulations, the applicants must have a normal/good health both physically and mentally.
+According to regulations, the applicants must have a normal/good health, both physically and mentally.
 Their financial situation has to be good, and they must have a good conduct and a clean police record.
 Those who apply together must be married, and the marriage should have lasted for a minimum of two years.
 Regarding age, the applicants must be over 25 years old.
-According to the regulations the authorities should be restraint in granting approval for persons over 45 years, but there is exceptions to this.
+According to the regulations the authorities should be restraint in granting approval for persons over 45 years, but there are exceptions to this.